 A combination of sunshine, stunning coastline and kid-friendly attractions, San Diego is a beloved destination for families.
 San Diego’s iconic Hotel del Coronado offers you a chance to go ice skating overlooking the Pacific Ocean, while the popular Mother Goose Parade includes bands, clowns, floats and a Queen’s contest.
 Nature enthusiasts can explore the natural wonders of San Diego’s ocean tide pool ecosystems, with popular ones in Point Loma and La Jolla, while kids will love a visit to the San Diego Zoo, San Diego Natural History Museum and the roller coasters at Belmont Park.

-Perfect for families craving some quality beach time, Myrtle Beach offers more than 60 miles of pristine coastline in addition to Thanksgiving activities along The Grand Strand.
+Perfect for families craving some quality beach time for their South Carolina holiday weekend, Myrtle Beach offers more than 60 miles of pristine coastline.
 Walk along the lively boardwalk and promenade to discover a carnival-like atmosphere with live entertainment, amusement parks, mini-golf and other family-friendly attractions such as the Broadway Grand Prix and Ripley’s Aquarium.
-Enjoy turkey dinner with ocean views at one of the nearby restaurants, and if you enjoy live music, attend the annual South Carolina Bluegrass Festival held on Thanksgiving weekend.
+Enjoy turkey dinner with ocean views at one of the nearby restaurants.